Rishabh42/CineMatch/assignment/assignment-2/assignment-2.md

 23. **Get input from domain experts as you build your dataset:** Notion AI does not explicitly mention how it gets input from domain experts.
 They do use the chatGPT 3.5 version API to serve responses but they do not go into explicit details for the same.
 So, we cannot comment on how exactly the dataset was built and if inputs from domain experts was used.

 ### 3. **Question 1.3:**
+_Compare the report from the two works.
+Discuss how well they support the HAI design evaluation, including both their usefulness and limitations.
+[10]_

 We observed that the Microsoft guidelines touch more on the user experience of the human-AI interaction, for example, G7 (Support efcient invocation), G12 (Remember recent interactions), and on the topic of AI ethics and principles, for example, G5 (Match relevant social norms) and G6 (Mitigate social biases).

 On the other hand, the PAIR design patterns cover a broader spectrum of concerns, focusing on the architectural and developer-oriented considerations for human-AI design.
 For example, PAIR incorporates guidelines related to privacy and data settings, which is not covered by the Microsoft guidelines.
 It also covers topics like automation (automate more when risk is low, automate in phases) and inputs from domain experts.
 PAIR also promotes design considerations related to discrepancy handling, like label disagreements and noisy data.
 PAIR also tends to be more specific, providing examples and specific suggestions.